EmanueleDB/movies/README.md

 On the homepage, users can scroll through the genres sections horizontally using a trackpad or Apple mouse by simply swiping right or left.
 For users with a standard mouse, arrows appear on hover.
 The arrows are set based on the number of shows in the viewport and the responsive media query.
 On mobile devices, users can swipe with their finger, so no arrows are displayed.

 The Slide component is custom-made and styled with Tailwind.
-It accepts two props.
-If `preventOuterClick` is passed, the user will not be able to close the slide by clicking outside the slide container.
+It accepts a prop, if `preventOuterClick` is passed, the user will not be able to close the slide by clicking outside the slide container.
 The slide mounts in the viewport, so there is no need to use `z-index` or similar properties.
 When the slide opens, another call is made to fetch the season for that specific show.

 # Additional Features